Skip to main content

 • The City will provide additional information about support once the application portal opens.

-• The City is developing a Kit-of-Parts, a modular outdoor dining setup which will adhere to the finalized rules and regulations for roadway dining.
+• The City is developing a Setup Menu, a modular outdoor dining setup which will adhere to the finalized rules and regulations for roadway cafes.

 • NYC DOT will have dedicated, multilingual staff working with restaurants on the application process as well as multilingual inspectors in the field.